netzkolchose/django-computedfields/docs/manual.rst

 It can greatly lower recurring query workload by providing a precalculated value instead of recalculating it everytime.
 Please keep in mind, that this comes to a price:

-- additional space in database needed
+- additional space requirement in database
-- redundant data (as any denormalization)
+- redundant data (as with any denormalization)
 - higher project complexity (different model metaclass, signal hooks, ``app.ready`` hook)
 - higher insert/update costs, which might create new bottlenecks if carelessly used